 Required Licenses

 - General Contractor License: Must be obtained from the state licensing board.
-Requires proof of experience, passing a written exam, and submitting an application with a fee.
+Applicants need to provide proof of experience and pass a licensing exam.

-- Hazardous Waste Removal License: Required for handling and disposing of hazardous materials.
-Applicants must complete specific training and obtain certification in hazardous materials management.
+- Hazardous Materials Handling License: Required for handling and disposing of hazardous materials.
+Providers must complete specific training and obtain certification from an authorized agency.

 Insurance Requirements

-- General Liability Insurance: Coverage typically starts at $1 million per occurrence and protects against claims of bodily injury and property damage.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against claims of bodily injury or property damage during demolition projects.

 Training Certifications